-Removing the Interface Cover
+Removing the Terminal Cover

-The interface cover is attached to the connector section on the rear of EH-TW9200W/EH-TW8200W.
+The terminal cover is attached to the connector section on the rear of EH-TW6600W.
 Remove this cover when using a cable to connect a device.

-There are gaps at the bottom of the interface cover that allows you to pull the cover forward and lift it from the grooves at the top.
+There are gaps at the bottom of the terminal cover that allows you to pull the cover forward and lift it from the grooves at the top.

-- When reattaching, first insert the protruding sections into the grooves at the top. - Make sure you store the interface cover safely, as you need this when transporting the projector.
+When reattaching, first insert the protruding sections into the grooves at the top.